BloomBooks/BloomDesktop/DistFiles/localization/README.md

 in translations from Crowdin.
 (If there were a separate repository just for localizations, then a normal merge with all that history would probably be okay.)

-1. Before anything else, go to [Crowdin Integration Settings](https://crowdin.com/project/SIL-Bloom/settings#integration) for github and click on the "Pause Sync" button.
+1. Before anything else, go to [SIL-Bloom Github Settings](https://crowdin.com/project/sil-bloom/apps/system/github) and click on the "Pause Sync" button.
 This prevents a flood of translation work continuing to be added to the pull request branch while you are trying to merge the pull request.